Wang Mian: Career

-Wang Mian was born in 1287 in Zhuji, Zhejiang.
-His father was a peasant, but Wang did not wish to follow in his footsteps, and strove to attain a better life.
-Wang failed to earn a jinshi degree despite having prepared for the imperial examinations.
-Subsequently, he started practising the "ancient military arts", but this proved to be a similarly fruitless venture.
-Rejecting numerous job offers in the governmental sector, Wang Mian became a "scholar-in-retirement" bar a short stint as a teacher.
-Thereafter, Wang began a career as a freelance artist in places like Nanjing and Suzhou, specialising in plum and bamboo paintings that would be accompanied by Wang's poetry.
-To Wang, plum blossoms "metaphorised his lonely stand in a barbarian-ruled world".
-He had several sobriquets, including "Zhushi Shannong" (煮石山農).
+Wang Mian (born 1287, in Zhuji, Zhejiang) was a Chinese painter and poet of the late Yuan dynasty.
+Born to a peasant family, he sought to improve his social status and initially prepared for the imperial examinations but failed to obtain the jinshi degree.
+He then turned to studying the "ancient military arts," though this pursuit was equally unfruitful.

+Rejecting several offers of government employment, Wang chose the life of a scholar in retirement, except for a brief period as a teacher.
+He later established himself as a freelance artist in cities such as Nanjing and Suzhou, specializing in paintings of plum and bamboo, often accompanied by his own poetry.

+For Wang, the plum blossom symbolized "his lonely stand in a barbarian-ruled world."
+He was known by several sobriquets, including "Zhushi Shannong" (煮石山農).

 Wang's reputation as a painter and poet grew, and he was hosted by the Yuan Court's Chief Secretary in Beijing.
 Following years of traversing China, Wang returned to his hometown in Zhejiang Province, and built a "Plum Blossom Retreat", which had some one thousand plum trees planted around it, at the Kuaiji Mountains, where "(h)e wore old clothes and became known as a mild eccentric".
 In 1359, in the midst of Zhu Yuanzhang's campaign against the Mongols, Wang acted as a military adviser to Zhu's army, albeit an unsuccessful one, as evidenced by the failure of Wang's plan to seize Shaoxing.
 Wang died in the same year.